CPWu/chunwu.dev/content/posts/kubernetes-on-raspberry-pi.md

 ![Cluster-Case](/images/k8s-raspberry-pi/cluster-case.jpg)

+_You may want to label your nodes with tape or a label maker, the older you get the easier it is to forget what is what._

 ## What's Next?

 In the next step we are going to use [Ansible]() to automate the setup of Kubernetes cluster with K3s and go over in detail the settings I will be using to configure the cluster.